Valkrani/ToonTanks_UEGame/README.md

 Once i completed the course i was interested in expanding it, a bit.

+## Controls:
+W and S - forward and backwards

+A and D - turn

+left click - shoot

+There are medpacks around the so that you can heal.
+Some even give armor!

 ## Assets used:
 - Low Poly Town by PolyArt3D (got for free)
 - base tank and base turret models, the variants ive modified myself.
 Rrovided by the GameDev.tv Course